return42/sphkerneldoc/linux_src_doc/drivers/extcon/extcon_c.rst

 .. c:type:: struct extcon_cable

-    An internal data for each cable of extcon device.
+    An internal data for an external connector.

 .. _`extcon_cable.definition`: